schoolofcities/urban-data-storytelling/docs/course-outlines/microcredential-2025.md

 - Rubrics for the assignments

-- Assignment examples
+- Assignment examples (i.e. example of maps/charts/etc for each assignment)

+- List of 'global' datasets that could be used (use these for the assignment examples)

-- The two data exercises
+- Create the two data exercises

-- Slides for the 2 short lectures (have most of this already)
+- Video for the 2 short lectures (have most of this already, just need to script and record)

+- Video screen technical walkthrough walkthroughs

 - Decide on logistics for TA office hours